-As of December 31, 2020, the Project consists of a total of eight contiguous tenements (including a smallscale mining license over the Barani East Zone) totalling 410km2.
+As of March 31, 2021, the Project consists of a total of eight contiguous tenements (including a small-scale mining license over the Barani East Zone) totalling 410km2.
 All tenements are governed by a standard Convention Minière detailing the fiscal and legal regime under which the exploration permits are granted.
 The Company has successfully renewed its 100% owned Farabantourou West permit for an initial 3-year term.
-Furthermore, the license terms grant Desert Gold the option to renew the permit for two additional 2year terms.
+Furthermore, the license terms grant Desert Gold the option to renew the permit for two additional 2-year terms.
 In addition, Desert Gold had closed the acquisition of Ashanti Gold Corp. and the acquisition of two concessions from Mineral Management Consulting ("MMC") (see Figure 3) during the third quarter of 2019.
 Option deals for a two-concession block from Altus and the Linguekoto and Sola West concessions, were also completed in late 2019 and 2020.
-Details of the acquisition of Ashanti Gold Corp. and properties from MMC, and the private Malian groups, are available at the section "Acquisition of resource properties".